-The six principles of our conceptual framework are manifested in our daily operations.
-These principles — learning, inquiry, collaboration, connections, reflective practice, and concurrent school improvement and teacher education — are enacted as we live out, within Professional Development School (PDS) sites, the theory taught in our courses.
+The five principles of our conceptual framework are manifested in our daily operations.
+These principles — learning, inquiry, collaboration and concurrent school improvement, connections, reflective practice — are enacted as we live out, within Professional Development School (PDS) sites, the theory taught in our courses.

 As mandated by Regulation 347/02, the process and structure of Laurier's teacher education program reflects current research related to assisting new teachers in achieving the goals captured in our mission statement and to continually improving student learning.
 At Laurier the conceptual framework permeates our courses and field experiences, our partnerships with schools and school boards, and our relationships with each other within the Faculty; in this sense, it is a living piece of our culture.
 Teacher Education Candidates (TECs) are introduced to the framework on the first day of the Professional Teaching Orientation Week and it is evident in our BEd handbook, website, and evaluation forms.
 Several intertwined principles form the basis of the conceptual framework.
 The following text briefly suggests how these principles will be employed.

 It is not unique for a teacher education program to be founded on principles of learning.
 At Laurier we conceptualize learning in terms of ongoing, continuous, reflective practice; this applies to our own practices as well as those of our PDS partners and our TECs.
 Laurier's Faculty of Education focuses on helping TECs learn instructional and assessment strategies that reflect current research knowledge on the learning process.